corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/8 - Identity, Encryption and Security.md

 		- They do not apply to the management account (full admin power)
 		- Must have an explicit allow (does not allow anything by default – like IAM)
 - OU: Organization Unit.
 Logical groupings within the organization, such as departments or business units.
-- Accounts within the organization: Each account operates independently and can have its own resources and IAM users/groups/roles.
+- Accounts within the organization: Each account operates independently and can have its own resources and IAM users/groups/roles. **AWS recommends that user account credentials should not be shared between users.**
 - **IAM**: Identity and Access Management.
 Secure control access to AWS services and resources.
 - Resources: Services and infrastructure within each AWS account, such as EC2 instances, S3 buckets, and databases.